ranranrunforit/ranranrunforit.github.io/_projects/project-15.md

 Whisper was pretrained on a massive and diverse dataset of 680,000 hours of labeled audio data collected from the web.
 This large-scale, weakly supervised pretraining is the key to its strong zero-shot performance across many languages and tasks.

+The key innovation in Whisper is its training on an unprecedented scale of diverse, weakly supervised audio data from the internet.
+This allows it to generalize remarkably well to different languages, accents, and tasks without task-specific finetuning.

 ### Automatic speech recognition

 To use the pretrained model for automatic speech recognition, you leverage its full encoder-decoder structure.
 The encoder processes the audio input, and the decoder autoregressively generates the transcript token by token.
 When fine-tuning, the model is typically trained using a standard sequence-to-sequence loss (like cross-entropy) to predict the correct text tokens based on the audio input.